Driving in Banff: 10 Things You Should Know

 NOTE: Times listed are based on the distance and speed limit and don’t include traffic congestion.
 For summer travel, double the time for places outside Banff, and triple the time for places within 10 km of town.

-Direction road signs on TransCanada Highway in Banff
+Direction road signs on Trans-Canada Highway in Banff

-View of Bow River and railroad tracks
+Bow River next to the railroad tracks Banff

 5. What are the Scenic Routes in Banff National Park?